38degrees/experian_consumer_view/README.md

 If you simply want to transform more attributes, or transform them in a slightly different manner, you can use the provided `ResultTransformer` as a base, and register as many custom attribute transformers as you wish on it.

-Each attribute transformer must provide an `attribute_name` method, and a `transform_attribute` method, and examples can be seen in the [`Transformers::Attributes` module](lib/experian_consumer_view/transformers/attributes).
+Each attribute transformer must provide an `attribute_name` method, and a `transform_attribute` method, and examples can be seen in the [Transformers::Attributes module](lib/experian_consumer_view/transformers/attributes).

 New attribute transformers can be easily created by extending `ExperianConsumerView::Transformers::Attributes::Base`, but this is not required as long as the necessary methods are implemented.

+An example of using a custom attribute transformer:

 ```ruby
 class CustomAttributeTransformer